Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Computational cost of diagonalization

 \begin{example} Consider a homogeneous polynomial

-where~$\lambda_{ij} \in \C$.
-We randomly generated a set of~$\lambda_{ij}$ values such that $[\lambda_{i1},\cdots,\lambda_{in}]$ are linearly independent for $i=1,\cdots,n$.
-A numerical experiment was conducted to compare the computational costs for diagonalizing~$f$ with~$n=2,\cdots,7$, and the results are shown in Table~\ref{tab:time_n}.
+where~$\lambda_{ij}$ are randomly generated such that $\{\lambda_{i1},\lambda_{i2},\ldots,\lambda_{in}\}$ are linearly independent.
+A numerical experiment was conducted to compare the computational costs for diagonalizing~$f$ with~$n=2,\ldots,7$, and the statistics are shown in Table~\ref{tab:time_n}.
 It includes the execution time of the six major steps of Algorithm~\ref{alg:diagonalization} and the entire program for different~$n$ values.
 The execution time was estimated as the average elapsed time of ten executions of the diagonalization program, measured in seconds.
 Table~\ref{tab:time_n} also includes their convergence rates to verify the previous complexity analysis.
 Note that compute center, compute idempotent, and diagonalize form steps may be executed several times during the iterative process and Table~\ref{tab:time_n} only shows the execution time in the first iteration.

 Table~\ref{tab:time_n} shows the total execution time of the diagonalization increases in the order of $O(n^{4.26})$, which is markedly lower than the theoretical upper bounds given in Section~\ref{sec:summary}.
 Among the six steps, the compute center step has the highest convergence rate of $O(n^{6.07})$.
 While the diagonalize form step has a lower convergence of $O(n^{5.12})$, its execution time in the first iteration takes up over $38\%$ of the total execution time for $n=7$.
 Since both of these steps involve iterating through $t$ terms of $f$, its costs increase significantly if either $n$ or $d$ increases.